zhousarah/azure-compute-docs/articles/virtual-machines/azure-vm-watch.md

 # VM watch - Enhancing VM health monitoring

 VM watch is a standardized, lightweight, and adaptable in-VM service offering for virtual machines and virtual machine scale sets.
 It runs health checks within the VM at configurable intervals and sends the results via a uniform data model to Azure.
 These health results are consumed by Azure's production monitoring AIOps (AI Operations) engines for regression detection and prevention.
 Customers are able to access the health results through Event Hub.
 VM watch is delivered via the [Application Health VM extension](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/health-extension?tabs=rest-api) to provide ease of deployment and manageability for customers.
-In addition, VM watch is offered at no additional cost for customers.
+In addition, VM watch is offered at no extra cost for customers.

 ## VM watch monitoring specifics